ChrisFichman/CSCI3155Paper/Presentation_wip.md

 	- Solution: the python 2.1+ compiler throws a warning when code is semantically different between 2.0 and 2.1.
 - C extensions to python sometimes required rewriting.

+# More on Compatibility Issues #

+Sometimes constructs which were legal in 2.0 caused syntax errors in 2.1:

+		y = 1
+		def f():
+			exec "y = 'gotcha'"
+		  def g():
+		      return y
+		  ...

+- Before PEP 227, the name `y` in the function `g` unambiguously referenced the global `y`.
+- The new compiler does not know which binding of `y` to use.

 #  #